ninesl/mindtick/README.md

 If your `$PATH` variables are setup correctly *(will be by default)* run `mindtick` in a new terminal window to ensure Mindtick was installed correctly.

 NOTE: ANSI color escape codes are used to color code tags and messages in Mindtick.
-Make sure you are using a terminal that supports this type of text rendering (the default Windows Powershell and Command Prompt do not)
+Make sure you are using a terminal that supports this type of text rendering (the default Windows Powershell and Command Prompt do not) It works great in the integrated VSCode terminal!

+## Why make this instead of a todo.txt?

+I made this project because I have been having difficulties when I'm explaining to my non-technical clients what I've been working on.

+This is really helpful for me to get an overview of my progress/what I've been doing in a project because of the timestamps on each message being sent to Mindtick.

+While `todo.txt` is extremely simple for task tracking, this tool is more personal and thought-driven.
+I think of it as a changelog for your mind.
+It's not just about tasks, it's about documenting your mental journey.
+Just remember to use it consistently!

+## Suggested Use

+run `mindtick new` to create a new `store.mindtick` in your project's root directory.
+If a `.gitignore` file is found, `store.mindtick` gets appended to `.gitignore`

 ## Commands